When life gets hard, turn to prayer and be thankful. You will see God transform your weariness into His strength.

 - God does NOT forget the cry of the humble – God loves it when you are humble!

-When life gets to me, I ‘live’ in the Psalms.
-So much of the Psalms are so encouraging through times that are hard in life.
+When life gets hard, I ‘live’ in the Psalms.
+So much of the Psalms are so encouraging through times that are difficult in life.

 When you are weary of your life and just don’t know where you will get strength from to get through your day, turn to the Lord in the Psalms and see what He has to say to you!